-Day 4-8 : Oct 15-19 - Quito - Galapagos Islands (M/V Santa Cruz - 5 days Northern Itinerary cruise)
+Day 10-14 - Nov 22-26 : Quito - Galapagos Islands (M/N Santa Cruz II - 5 days Northern Itinerary cruise)

 Lying 965km west of the mainland in the Pacific Ocean, the Galapagos Archipelago encompasses over 50 islands of volcanic origin that are spread out over an area of about 4,500 square kilometers.
 Perhaps more so than any other place in the world, the fauna of the Galapagos Islands, part of Ecuador, are incredibly unique.
-The fascinating species found one these islands includes the Galapagos land iguana, blue-footed booby, Galápagos green turtle, sea cucumber, 13 endemic species of finch, Galápagos penguin, flightless cormorant, Galápagos hawk and sea lions to name but a sample.
+The fascinating species found on these islands include the Galapagos land iguana, blue-footed booby, Galápagos green turtle, sea cucumber, 13 endemic species of finch, Galápagos penguin, flightless cormorant, Galápagos hawk and sea lions to name but a sample.
 And, of course, the islands will always remain famous for the visit, in 1835, of Charles Darwin's ship, the Beagle.
 His observations of this amazing wildlife, their remarkable adaption to a hostile environment, and the subtle variations between races of the same species living on different islands led directly to his theory of natural selection and evolution.

 Your five day Northern Island Itinerary cruise of discovery will show you some of the most beautiful islands in the Galápagos.
-The itinerary begins on Monday from the bay near Baltra airport, from where we'll sail to the glorious white beach of Las Bachas with a pair of brackish water lagoons only a few steps from the sea.
-These lagoons are the feeding grounds of various wading birds, from stilts to flamingos.
-On Tuesday, we explore two fascinating visitor sites on Santiago Island: Buccaneer Cove, home to a large number of marine birds, sea lions, and inter-tidal organisms, and Puerto Egas, with its great walk along pools full of life and good snorkelling and swimming possibilities.
-The next day we visit the red-sand beach of Rábida Island, a lovely trail around some cliffs and a popular spot for swimming, followed by the volcanic viewpoint of Bartolomé in the afternoon, combining a hike, a swim, a beach and coastal exploration - a top Galápagos day!
-From here we sail northeast to the sunken crater of Genovesa, a wild place home to thousands of marine birds, a world a million miles from our own.
-We finish in Puerto Baquerizo Moreno, the capital of the Galápagos Province.
+The cruise itinerary together begins at Baltra airport, from which we will sail to the glorious white beach of Las Bachas with a pair of brackish water lagoons only a few steps from the sea.
+These lagoons serve as feeding grounds for various wading birds, including stilts, pintail ducks, and flamingos.
+As we continue our voyage, we explore two fascinating visitor sites on Santiago Island: Buccaneer Cove, home to a large number of marine birds, sea lions, and inter-tidal organisms; and Puerto Egas, with its fantastic tidal pools that are full of life and good snorkeling and swimming opportunities.
+The next day we visit the red-sand beach of Rabida Island along with a lovely trail around some cliffs and a popular spot for aquatic activities, with some of the best snorkeling in the Galapagos Islands!
+In the afternoon, we round out the day with a stop at Bartolome Island, which offers a volcanic viewpoint with room for hiking, swimming, and exploring the beach and the coast.
+Bartolome is one of the few spots in the Galapagos that will give you the chance to see Galapagos penguins.
+From here we sail northeast, crossing the equatorial line, to the sunken crater of Genovesa Island, home to thousands of marine birds where we will stop at both Prince Philip's Steps and Darwin Bay.
+It feels like a world a million miles from our own.
+We finish back at Santa Cruz Island with an incredible encounter with nature at the wild habitat of the giant Galapagos tortoises at a private reserve up in the highlands of Santa Cruz.

 In 5 days, you can see 11 of the BIG15 Galapagos species!
+See them all at http://galapagosbig15.com/